 Since I last posted there have been some pretty major developments in the mess that I call my life.
 For a start I am single now, something that I know every 33-year-old female aspires to.
 Saying that, in between the deep whistling noise coming from my cavernous wind-tunnel of a fruitless womb and the deafening tick of a suspiciously absent clock, I can just about make out the unmistakable sound of adventure.
 It sounds like pint glasses clinking, traffic in still air, the quiet roar of a distant aeroplane, and fear – shit loads of sweaty, choking, all-encompassing fear.
 Aberdeen has been good to me, I will miss it and everyone that I loved during my 14 years there, but it is time to move on and where better to start a new chapter than in the coolest knife-crime hotspot in Europe…..Landaann baby!!

 Although I have not long arrived here, my sister has been living here for quite a few years now so, visiting her regularly, I have come to get to know the city a little bit.
 Now, you all know that I am possibly the least judgemental human ever to have walked the Earth, but even I have made some observations that I think need to be addressed.
 I have put my thoughts into an open letter to the city because I like to pretend that things are people.

 What if I don’t want spinach or halloumi cheese in my food?
 What then?
 Do I just starve to death?
 I don’t even know what halloumi cheese is but I know I don’t fucking want it.

 Untie that pastel v-neck sweater from around your shoulders and stop judging me.
 If I can’t stand upright long enough to successfully light a cigarette that I don’t even want to smoke outside one of your generic nightclubs, then that is my problem, not yours.
-You will only ever dream of putting your dick in my mouth.
 Also, your shoes are really terrible.